AndreiChertkov/teneva/doc/core/als.rst

     # Function values for the test points:
     Y_tst = func(I_tst)

   And now we will build the TT-tensor, which approximates the target function by the TT-ALS method.
-Note that we use TT-ANOVA as an initial approximation (we can instead generate random initial r-rank approximation in the TT-format using the function "rand", but convergence will be worse, and there will also be instability of the solution).
+Note that we use TT-ANOVA as an initial approximation (we can instead generate random initial r-rank approximation in the TT-format using the function "tensor_rand", but convergence will be worse, and there will also be instability of the solution).

   .. code-block:: python